benzmuircroft/temp/ROUTER.md

 - Each crdt/database added to the router, alter the routers opions.cache, therefore adding themselves to the router as topics

-- a database automatically runs a crdt side-by-side under the hood; so each database will alter the routers options.cache twice ('databaseTopic' = database and 'databaseTopic-db' = crdt)
+- A database automatically runs a crdt side-by-side under the hood; so each database will alter the routers options.cache twice ('databaseTopic' = database and 'databaseTopic-db' = crdt)

-- `alow` achually lets you alow sub topics an can be used along side `deny`.
+- Using `alow` achually lets you alow sub topics (so you can use it for many unique things) and can be used along side `deny`.
 In-other-words; you arn't forced to alow the topic that you `start`ed the router with!

 ## 📜 Licence
 MIT